-Lifeline has had an adoption program in Poland since 2012 and maintains a positive relationship with the National Adoption Center, working with orphanages all over the country.
+Lifeline has had an adoption program in Poland since 2012 and maintains a positive relationship with the Catholic Adoption Center, working with orphanages all over the country.
 Poland allows families the opportunity to pursue the adoption of children with minor to significant medical and developmental special needs.
-Overall, the Polish authorities are in favor of U.S. citizens adopting Polish children, and are very supportive and helpful during the adoption process.
-Poland is one of Lifeline’s most active adoption programs in Eurasia.
+Overall, the Polish authorities are in favor of U.S. citizens with close Polish ties adopting Polish children.
+The central authority highly values adopted children maintaining connection to their birth culture.

 Since working in Poland, Lifeline has advocated mainly for children in sibling groups with a wide range of ages.